nyckyta/smart-custom/README.md

   - - Check tables live in dedicated schema, organize separation of roles (dedicated user for custom schema?
 -- References
   - - Support references between custom entities
+-- API for metainformation about entities
+  - - Get list of all custom entities
+  - - Get list of fields for custom entity

 ### Read/Write operation